rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Reach Out for Advertisement

-Start talking about your eBook on podcasts, conferences, and tweet about it as soon as possible.
+Start talking about your ebook on podcasts, conferences, and tweet about it as soon as possible.

 We reached out to an AWS developer advocate during the inception phase to find possible ways of collaborating.